PugQn/Obsidian/Obsidian Notes/ADS/Week 3 - Queues/Tutorial 3.md

 *What would be a sensible data structure to store the processing order?*

 Vectors are not so good as removing the first one will require all others to shuffle forwards.
-Can use a ring buffer - vector with wrap around - limited space tho....
+Can use a ring buffer - vector with wrap around - limited space tho.... grow or shrink the vector as needed. resize at specified time.

 A queue would be better
 implement using a linked list is better - used with pointers at both ends, insert at end, remove from beginning

+## Question 4
+*In which order do packets from the following input get processed?*
+Cycle 1: *2 2 ports 2 for*
+Cycle 2: *2 2 order 1 matter*

+Cycle 1:
+QUEUES
+Port1:
+Port2: ports, for
+OUTPUTS
+Port1:
+Port2: ports
+Port1:
+Port2: for

+Cycle 2:
+QUEUES
+Port1: matter
+Port2: order
+OUTPUTS
+Port1: matter
+Port2: order

+Need to learn more about vectors.
+How are they resized?
+What triggers their growth/shrinkage?